Updated: Feb 8

 Skeptics will argue that money and social good cannot be intertwined.
 For example, Google, whose founders in 2000 went so far as to write “Don’t Be Evil” in the company’s ethical code, a phrase that often guided its corporate culture to such an extent that it served as a wireless internet connection password in the employee transportation, removed it from its code of conduct in 2018, without explaining as to why.
 Which, on the one hand, is very alarming, and on the other, makes sense when you think about it: What giant company manages to maintain values of goodness and honesty while making billions of dollars?

 Silicon Valley — Making the World a Better Place

 Social Entrepreneurship and Money — When It Works, It Works Big Time

-Another example is the Israeli-based InsurTech (Insurance Technologies) company, Lemonade, which operates a website and a mobile app according to the P2P model (i.e. Peer to Peer, consumer to consumer) where insurance can be purchased for renters and apartment owners.
-According to Michael Eisenberg, co-founder of Aleph Venture Capital, that invested in Lemonade, there were a number of reasons for investing that included the professional team, moats, the market size, the venture stage, and on top of that, the social mission:
+Another example is the Israeli-based InsurTech (Insurance Technologies) company, Lemonade, which operates a website and a mobile app according to the P2P model (i.e. Peer Peer, consumer-to-consumer) where insurance can be purchased for renters and apartment owners.
+According to Michael Eisenberg, co-founder of Aleph Venture Capital, that invested in Lemonade, several reasons for investing included the professional team, moats, the market size, the venture stage, and on top of that, the social mission:

 “We believe “Mission-Driven Cultures Win.”
 Shai and Daniel both have a mission to turn insurance into a social good.
 They wanted people to help other people (P2P) achieve financial safety and security.
 We want to be part of mission-driven businesses because they are important and because they attract the best talent.” — Michael A. Eisenberg